Attack of the Cybermen: Critical reception

 Attack of the Cybermen was the first of several stories from this season to provoke controversy over its depiction of violence.'
 In 1985, Australasian Doctor Who Fan Club president Tony Howe singled out the crushing of Lytton's hands until they oozed blood as being an instance of "sick, shock violence like Andy Warhol's" that was present for "cheap shock value only".
 Doctor Who: The Television Companions own review of the story is similarly critical of the scene, describing it as a "gratuitous incident" which is "unnecessarily nasty and gory".
 It acknowledges some "saving graces", including Matthew Robinson's "polished direction" and Maurice Colbourne's return, who "manages to give a boost to every scene in which he appears", but states the story is "superficially exciting but it does not stand up to considered scrutiny or repeated viewing", describing it as "one of the most derivative stories that Doctor Who ever turned out".

 For Den of Geek in 2010, Rob Hill ranked Attack of the Cybermen at number six in "the top 10 Cybermen stories", describing it as a "guilty pleasure" and "kitsch".
 He added that without background knowledge of Doctor Who the serial makes little sense.
 He described the plot as "almost a rehash" of The Tomb of the Cybermen and thought Lytton's motivations were unclear and made little sense.
 For the same website in 2021, Andrew Blair ranked Attack of the Cybermen at number 14 in the best Cybermen stories, stating that "a solid first episode gives way to a very poor second: there are good ideas here but there are also very bad ones and a hollow ending, resulting in something full of sound and fury but signifying nothing."
 He praised the dialogue and actors, including Baker's performance.
 Patrick Mulkern of Radio Times reviewed the story in 2012, awarding it two stars out of five.
 Mulkern stated that the story was not as bad as he remembered it to be and that there was "plenty of amusing lines and well-shot action", but made the same criticism of the difference in quality between the first and second episodes.
 Mulkern was critical of aspects of Peri's character and Bryant's inexperience as an actress, but enjoyed a "never less than entertaining, and often very funny" performance by Baker.
-He concluded his review by stating "on balance Attack of the Cybermen is a brash start to season 22 that would benefit from another polish."
+He also concluded his review by stating "on balance Attack of the Cybermen is a brash start to season 22 that would benefit from another polish."

 In the book Doctor Who: The Episode Guide, Mark Campbell awarded it three out of ten, describing it as "badly written and continuity-obsessed, with a predilection towards needless violence."